JamesHazzard/GK/README.md

 Such values of $M_i$ correspond to the coefficients in the Generalised Maxwell approximation given by

 $$ M(t) = M_U - \Sigma_i^N M_i (1 - e^{-t/\tau_i}) $$

+The code contained in this directory shows what approximating $J(t)$ using $N=10$ Kelvin elements looks like with the parameterisation YT16.